Hume hopes to recapture top form after injury woes

 'Mentally I have accepted everything'

-Speaking ahead of Ulster's trip to Cardiff on Saturday, Hume outlined his desire to hit the heights which saw him named the club's player of the year in the 2021-22 season.
+Speaking before Ulster's trip to Cardiff on Saturday, Hume outlined his desire to hit the heights which saw him named the club's player of the year in the 2021-22 season.

 "I want to try and get back to the form that I was in last season and towards the end of January before we broke [off for the international break]," added the Ireland international.